flexycode/CCTHESS2_THESIS_2/README.md

 5. Open a pull request on the original repository and provide a clear description of your changes.

 # License
-This project is licensed under the [insert license name].
+This project is licensed under the [Artificial Ledger](https://github.com/Artificial-Ledger-Technology).
 You can find more details in the LICENSE file.

 # Contact
 If you have any questions or suggestions regarding this project, feel free to reach out to me at flexyledger@gmail.com